Superalgos/Superalgos/README.md

 > **NOTE:** You need to take this into account at the time of defining your *positionSize* formula.
 If the formula is a constant, you may easily run out of balance, as only a fraction of the balance will be available for the strategy to use.
 It may be a good idea to set up your *positionSize* as a function of your available balance instead.

+In the same way as the balance is scaled down, the *minimumBalance* and *maximumBalance* are also scaled down accordingly.

+## Getting Started

 The following topics cover information that is common both to forward testing and live trading sessions.

-## Getting Started

-All you need to do to start live-trading is:
+All you need to do to start forward-testing or live-trading is:

 1. Go to your definition and click *Add Personal Data* on the menu.
 In the new Personal Data element, click *Add Exchange Account*.
 In the Exchange Account element, click *Add Asset* and *Add Key*.